789Kelly/MeetUp/README.md

     }
     ```

-- Error response: Couldn't find a Event with the specified id
+- Error response: Couldn't find an Event with the specified id

   - Status Code: 404
   - Headers: